-University of Massachusetts - Amherst: Dr. Hilary Sandler East Wareham, MA Factors that influence the dynamics of crop and weed ecology within the cranberry production system Syngenta: Drs.
-Larissa Smith & Erin Hitchner King Ferry, NY Industry experience in crop protection and field development with Syngenta in the Northeastern US Virginia Tech: Drs.
-Shawn Askew, Jacob Barney, & Michael Flessner Blacksburg, VA Exposure to multiple disciplines, including environmental, chemical, and cultural effects on weed management in turfgrass (Dr. Askew); propagule pressure and ecological/niche/habitat impacts of invasive species on natural landscapes, as well as perennial grass bioenergy potential (Dr. Barney); and high-residue cover crops for managing herbicide-resistant weeds with consideration for herbicide carry-over from the cash crop to the cover crop (Dr. Flessner) North Carolina State University: Dr. Wes Everman Raleigh, NC Weed management in corn, soybeans, small grains, and sorghum (milo); drone research for weed detection in row crops; water stress on crop-weed competition USDA ARS Dr. Stephen Young Beltsville, MD The USDA Agricultural Research Service (ARS) is a leader in weed science research with over a dozen scientists located all across the United States.
-The diversity of research includes basic and applied approaches to better understand weeds and invasive plants, thus leading to the development of more sustainable management strategies in crop and noncrop systems.
+FMC: Dr. Jake Jones Milford, DE Industry experience in crop protection and field research North Carolina State University: Dr. Wes Everman Raleigh, NC Weed management in corn, soybeans, small grains, and sorghum (milo); drone research for weed detection in row crops; water stress on crop-weed competition USDA ARS Dr. Stephen Young Beltsville, MD The USDA Agricultural Research Service (ARS) is a leader in weed science research with over a dozen scientists located all across the United States.
+The diversity of research includes basic and applied approaches to better understand weeds and invasive plants, thus leading to the development of more sustainable management strategies in crop and non- crop systems.
 Whether invasive plants, like melaleuca in the Florida Everglades, leafy spurge in the Great Plains of Montana, or cheatgrass in the Great Basin of Oregon, or crop weeds, like Palmer amaranth in cotton and soybean fields of the southeast or velvet leaf in sweet corn cropping systems of the upper Midwest, ARS weed science is working on specific weed species in addition to addressing cutting edge topics, like climate change, cover crops, and automation technology in relation to weeds and invasive plants.
-At the national level, ARS weed science programs are overseen by National Program Leaders in the Office of National Programs (ONP) in Beltsville, MD, who work across departments and agencies, such as APHIS, EPA, USFS, BLM, DOI, and NIFA, to support the development of regulatory oversight.
+At the national level, ARS weed science programs are overseen by National Program Leaders in the Office of National Programs (ONP) in Beltsville, MD, who work across departments and agencies, such as APHIS, EPA, USFS, BLM, DOI, and NIFA, to support the development of grant programs, federal policies, and regulatory oversight.
 For graduate students interested in the TEE, please consider ARS as an option for developing a diverse and intensive program covering multiple research locations and ONP.
 Contact information: Steve Young, USDA- Syngenta: Drs.
-John Abbott, Gordon Vail and Carroll Moseley Greensboro, NC The Syngenta facility in Greensboro features a unique exposure to the weed science industry with Dr. Moseley (Head, State Regulatory) and others Rutgers Dr. Thierry Besancon Chatsworth, NJ Research focusing on weed management in specialty crops, including cranberry, highbush blueberry, vegetables, grape, and tree fruits; integration of cover crops to plasticulture vegetable production systems (tomato and cucumber); evaluation of locally adapted cover crop ecotypes and their impact on soil health of highbush blueberry fields; ecology of Carolina redroot and factors affecting its spread through cranberry beds; remote sensing to identify early stages of weed infestation in cranberry production system; vision-guided sprayer technology for localized herbicide applications in highbush blueberry; screening of herbicide resistance in New Jersey Amaranthus species; creation of extension material on weed identification.
+John Abbott, Gordon Vail and Carroll Moseley Greensboro, NC The Syngenta facility in Greensboro features a unique exposure to the weed science industry with Dr. Moseley (Head, State Regulatory) and others

+Rutgers Dr. Thierry Besancon Chatsworth, NJ Research focusing on weed management in specialty crops, including cranberry, highbush blueberry, vegetables, grape, and tree fruits; integration of cover crops to plasticulture vegetable production systems (tomato and cucumber); evaluation of locally adapted cover crop ecotypes and their impact on soil health of highbush blueberry fields; ecology of Carolina redroot and factors affecting its spread through cranberry beds; remote sensing to identify early stages of weed infestation in cranberry production system; vision- guided sprayer technology for localized herbicide applications in highbush blueberry; screening of herbicide resistance in New Jersey Amaranthus species; creation of extension material on weed identification.
 USDA ARS: Dr. Steven Mirsky Beltsville, MD Experience working on integrated weed management projects with a focus on harvest weed seed control and cover crops.
 Experience working with a digital weeds team to develop a national weed image repository and low-cost weed mapping tools.
-Cornell University: Dr. Lynn Sosnoskie Ithaca, NY High commitment to creating a unique learning environment.
-Weed ecology/biology studies; weed seedbanks; seedling emergence models; effects of climate change (drought) on crop-weed interactions; integrated management of invasive plant species in natural Northeastern U.S. landscapes; impact of deer on plant community succession Southern Weed Scien ce Society
+Cornell University: Dr. Lynn Sosnoskie Ithaca, NY Focus on weed management in specialty crops including fruits, vegetables and hemp.
+Identification, prevention and control of herbicide resistance.
+Focus on the evaluation of novel technology for weed suppression including precision spraying and cultivation, electric weeding, interrow mowing, and autonomous weeding robots.
+Cornell University Dr. Antonio (Toni) DiTommaso Ithaca, NY Experience may include participation in research on the impact of climate change on the biology and ecology of weeds; Weed seedling emergence modeling; Strategies for increasing biodiversity and ecosystem services in cropping systems; Facilitating interactions with other Cornell weed scientists and agroecologists.
+Cornell Weed Ecology & Management Lab